The Honorable [ Senator’s FIRST and LAST name]

 I am writing to urge you to vote in favor of a breakthrough Senate Resolution on the situation in Ethiopia that affects the Oromo and other people in that country who are protesting large-scale government sanctioned takeover of their ancestral lands.
 Nonviolent protesters are being labelled “terrorists” by the government and attacked in the thousands, with hundreds of innocents killed outright since November 2015.

 These Oromo farmers and their educated children are exercising constitutional rights of assembly and expression when they chant and sing “Land is Life,” and similar slogans, calling for an end to dispossession of Oromo and others from their land.
-Yet Ethiopian security forces have responded with such a violent crackdown that according to a Human Rights Watch report of February 21, 2016, heavily armed “Agazi” forces have killed over 200 demonstrators using lethal force such as firing live ammunition into large crowds of unarmed demonstrators, throwing grenades at university students, arbitrarily rounding up and detaining thousands (probably tens of thousands) of Oromo to sites unknown.
+Yet Ethiopian security forces have responded with such a violent crackdown that according to a Human Rights Watch report of June 15, 2016, heavily armed forces of the Ethiopian government have killed more than 500 demonstrators using lethal force such as firing live ammunition into large crowds of unarmed demonstrators, throwing grenades at university students, arbitrarily rounding up and detaining tens of thousands of Oromo to sites unknown.
+In addition many women were raped, students were tortured and some were forcefully disappeared.

 This Senate Resolution is strong in two ways.
 First it brings attention to the extent of the ongoing abuse of civil and human rights and second, it offers remedies that provide steps toward inclusive governance in Oromia and Ethiopia.